AmbitiousS141/arduinocar_athena/README.md

 He's my first project using my Arduino :D

-The static website to go along with it has tips and tricks I've learned along the way.
-INSERT WEBSITE LINK HERE

 ## The why:
 I'm part of a robotics club, and when I asked the electrical lead how I could start learning wiring, she suggested a project using an Arduino.
-My 7-year-old brother goes crazy for cars, so I figured I'd make him an early birthday gift :D And to share what I've learned as well as refresh my front-end language knowledge, I built the website to go along with this hardware project.
+My 7-year-old brother goes crazy for cars, so I figured I'd make him an early birthday gift :D

 ## The how:
 Swoop was built, wired up and coded over the span of a weekend.
 (Yeah...
 I'll work on time management skills soon TT) Check out my [Project Journal](JOURNAL.md) for more info!